Lines248/own-your-data/README.md

 ## Why this exists
 Show how a design-driven interaction can map to verifiable ownership patterns, with production-minded a11y and performance decisions.

-## 30-second tour
-1. Open the demo and tab through the UI to see visible focus rings.
-2. Flip a card (Enter/Space)
-3. Tune In to claim a signal (one-way state).
-4. Adjust Volume and toggle Mute All
-5. Reload to see persisted claim state.

-**Lighthouse:** Performance 94±, Accessibility 95±, Best Practices 100, SEO 100.

 ## Stack
 - **Framework:** Next.js 16 (App Router), React 19
 - **Styling:** Tailwind CSS v4 + design tokens